Last updated: June 23, 2026

 By default, many basic simulators fill orders on standard bar closures or OHLC averages.
 For day trading practice, this creates an idealistic environment where every limit order gets filled instantly.
 Switch your execution settings to "Tick-by-Tick" data rendering.
 This ensures that a buy order at the bid is only filled if real market volume transacted at that exact price, mimicking the queue rules of real exchanges.

-1. Prove Edge ➔ 2.
+1. Review Rules ➔ 2.
 Align Capital ➔ 3.
-Standardize Rules ➔ 4.
-Trade Micro-Lots
+Standardize Discipline ➔ 4.
+Start Small

-Do not trade live until you have completed and recorded at least 100 simulated trades following a single, fixed strategy.
-Calculate your metrics: $$\text{Expectancy} = (\text{Win Rate} \times \text{Average Win Size}) - (\text{Loss Rate} \times \text{Average Loss Size})$$ If your strategy's expectancy is negative after factoring in commissions, do not go live.
-Keep refining your approach in the simulator.
+Before considering live trading, complete and record at least 100 simulated trades following a single, fixed set of rules.
+Review your practice metrics: $$\text{Expectancy} = (\text{Win Rate} \times \text{Average Win Size}) - (\text{Loss Rate} \times \text{Average Loss Size})$$ If your practice review metrics are consistently negative after factoring in commissions, continue refining your approach in the simulator.
+Note that positive simulated metrics do not guarantee similar results in live markets.

 Step 3: Implement Absolute Rule Discipline